Mammalian kidney: Lymphatic drainage

 The kidney is well supplied with lymphatic vessels, which remove excess fluid with substances and macromolecules dissolved in it from the interstitium that fills the space between the tubules and blood vessels.
 The anatomy of the lymphatic system of the kidney is similar between mammals.
 Lymphatics basically follow the path of blood vessels.

 The lymphatic system of the kidneys begins in the cortex with the initial blind-end intralobular lymphatic capillaries passing near the tubules and renal corpuscles, but the lymphatic vessels do not go inside the renal corpuscles.
 The intralobular lymphatic capillaries are connected to the arcuate lymphatics.
 The arcuate lymphatics pass into the interlobar lymphatics, which pass near the interlobar arteries.
 The arcuate and interlobar lymphatics are lymphatic precollectors.
 Finally, the interlobar lymphatics join the collecting hilar lymphatics leaving the kidney through renal hilum.
 Lymphatic vessels are usually absent in the medulla of the mammalian kidneys, and the role of lymphatic vessels is assumed to be performed by vasa recta.

 In some species, there may be differences in the anatomy of the lymphatic system of the kidney.
 For example, sheep lack lymphatics in the renal capsule, and rabbits lack interlobular lymphatics.
-Most studies fail to detect lymphatic vessels in the renal medulla of animals, in particular, they are not found in sheep and rats.
-But some studies have found lymphatic vessels in the renal medulla of pigs and rabbits.
+Most studies fail to detect lymphatic vessels in the renal medulla of animals; in particular, they are not found in sheep and rats.
+However, some studies have found lymphatic vessels in the renal medulla of pigs and rabbits.
 Depending on the species, there may or may not also be a connection between the lymphatics of the renal capsule and the internal renal lymphatic system.